milindsahoo329/DesignPatterns/README.md

 11. MVC Pattern
 Mode View Controller design pattern is used in applications where the work of these set of APIs have to  be segregated

-12. State Pattern
+12. State Pattern -
 We create state objects, and a context object whose behavior changes according to the state.

-13. Iterator Design Pattern
+13. Iterator Design Pattern -
 Used to sequentially access a collection of an object without requiring to know any underlying representation.

-14. Template Design Pattern
+14. Template Design Pattern -
 Used in scenarios where more than one implementation exist for a set of algorithms.
 The parent class takes care of the sequence and execution of the algorithms.

+15. Facade Pattern -
+Used in scenarios where we need to provide easy to use methods from existing set of classes